viorble/Lecture-Data-Structure/ch10_priority_queue_and_heap.md

 # Recap
 - A priority queue is an abstract data type that provides two operations: insert and top.
-- Priority queues can be implemented using different data structures, but the maximally efficient implementation is achieved using heaps.
+- Priority queues can be implemented using different data structures, but heaps is the most efficient way.
 - A binary heap is a special type of tree.
 It’s a binary, almost complete tree, where each node has a priority higher than or equal to its children’s.
 - Heaps have another characteristic.
 They are a tree that is better implemented as an array.
 This is possible because a heap is an almost complete tree.
 - With the array implementation of a heap, we can build a priority queue where insert and top take O(log n) time.
-- Additionally, it’s possible to transform an array of n elements into a heap in linear time, using the heapify method.